Tpatt14/Elk-Stack-Project/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because

-automating configuration with Ansible is advantageous because it minimalizes mistakes, and completes tasks in a timely mannner.
+minimalizes mistakes and completes tasks in a timely mannner.

 The playbook implements the following tasks:
 [YML_Playbook](/YML_Playbook/install-elk.yml)